Drdraqounof/Loco-Test/Documentation/GETTING_STARTED_WINDOWS.md

 > **Last Updated:** March 8, 2026 at 11:35 PM

+> **In plain terms:** This is the Windows setup guide for getting Loco running with Docker.

 This is a step-by-step guide for Windows users.
 If you're on Mac/Linux, see the bottom of this file.

 ---